-Vocalist Jeannette d’Armand and acoustic guitarist John Patrick Lowrie present a breathtaking evening of memorable songs by Joni Mitchell, James Taylor, Bob Dylan, Sting, George Harrison, Annie Lennox and others.
-This evening is a love song for your heart and soul.
+Vocalist Jeannette d’Armand and acoustic guitarist John Patrick Lowrie present a breathtaking evening of memorable songs by Joni Mitchell, James Taylor, Bob Dylan, Sting, Charles Mingus, Richard Rodgers, George Harrison, and many others.
+An evening with the two of them is balm for your heart and soul.

 Review of Jeannette and John’s show “Round Twilight” by Eric Lane Barnes – March 2019

 I have a confession: I am usually not super jazzed about seeing cabaret shows.
 I’ve accompanied and seen hundreds of cabaret shows in my life – an unfortunate number of them fall into a more or less ‘tried and true’ format.
 One starts to feel ‘I’ve seen this cabaret show a dozen times before.’
 Now, I know Jenny d’Armand to be a versatile singer with an amazing voice, so I came expecting a quality set of interesting songs.
 What I didn’t expect was to be as thoroughly and increasingly amazed as I was.

 The first thing I noticed was that Jenny was performing with an acoustic guitarist, something of an anomaly in the piano-dominated world of cabaret.
 The sound of the guitar and Jenny’s voice were perfectly balanced.
 The two of them breathed together, phrased together, knew each other’s pauses and accelerandos to such a complete extent that I found myself breathing with them.
 Rarely have I seen such a sense of complete, effortless ensemble between two musicians.